 The answer is yes, but it’s complicated.

-Retailers that are omnichannel can capture both offline and online shoppers.
+Omnichannel retailers can capture both offline and online shoppers.
 The worlds of online social and offline retail are interdependent.
+It only requires the right strategy and experienced professionals to create a successful operation.
 If you are unsure of where to start or need to improve the channels you have, contact Eventige.

 We're a full-service marketing company that works with enterprise eCommerce to develop omnichannel and social commerce solutions.